jdillard/personal-site/_posts/2018-01-01-continuous-deployment-of-a-sphinx-website-with-using-jenkins-and-docker.md

     └── index.rst
 ```

 Before you start, you will also need to hook in your SCM (source control manager) into Jenkins as well as install and configure some plugins.
+You will also need an external Docker host or to install it locally.

 Jenkins Plugins Required: